Frequently Asked Questions

 • Documentation

-• A valid passport is required for travel to Buenos Aires.
+• A valid passport is required for travel to Ireland.
 It must be valid through your return travel date, but we recommend six months’ validity beyond travel dates.

 • All passenger names (first, middle and last names) on airline tickets/e-tickets must match your passport exactly, or the airlines will deny boarding.
 Suffixes (Jr., Sr., III, etc.) are not required.